jmce22/pands-project/README.md

 ## Plots

 A scatterplot is a type of plot which displays the values for two variables by plotting the value of one variable on the x-axis, and the other variable on the y-axis.
 Such a plot is useful to determine the degree to which two variables are correlated.
+* If x tends to increase while y increases, x is said to be positively correlated with y
+* If x tends to decrease while y increases, x is said to be negatively correlated with y.
+* A figure close to zero implies little or no correlation between the variables.

 &nbsp;